Jean-François Bérubé: Professional

 Leaving the Blue Jacket at the conclusion of his contract, Bérubé was familiarly invited on a professional tryout contract to attend the Florida Panthers 2022 training camp.
 He was later assigned and signed a PTO with AHL affiliate, the Charlotte Checkers, to begin the 2022–23 season.
+At the NHL trade deadline, Bérubé in order to add depth insurance was signed by the Panthers for the remainder of the season on a one-year, two-way contract on March 3, 2023.